 It’s been a long day.
 It’s time to go home.

-You worry, honey.
+You worry, Robbie.
 You worry too much.

 She was tired.
 It was time to go home.

 Rose sighed, a small, shallow breath.
 Everything was done.
 This time he’d have nothing to find.
-Rob….
+Poor Robbie.
 She was glad they’d spent the whole day.
 Rose fingered her locket.
 The gold was warm.
 It felt soft when she pressed it.
 There was a picture of Eddie and the baby inside.

-She’d gotten dressed up for their day together, special occasion dressed up—Hayworth hair, her favorite pink dress, she’d even worn perfume.
+She’d gotten dressed up for their day out, special occasion dressed up—Hayworth hair, her favorite pink dress, she’d even worn perfume.
 But her bones were sharp beneath her collar.
 Her wrists were thin and hard.
 He wished she’d worn a sweater.
 It was turning cold, too cold for a thin, silk dress.

 Why don’t you bring a sweater, Rosy?

-No, I’ll be okay.
+I’ll be okay.

 He lit a cigarette and let it burn.
 Tiny column of ash.
 Then he lit another.
 Beside him Rose shifted, patient, silent.
 She wanted to go home.